rojinadeuja/rojinadeuja/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=rojinadeuja&hide=jupyter%20notebook&layout=compact&langs_count=7)](https://github.com/anuraghazra/github-readme-stats)

 You can find some of my projects here.
-Right now, I'm mostly working with **Python (for Machine Learning) and JavaScript (ReactJS, Node.js)**.
+Currently I mostly work with **Python (for Machine Learning) and JavaScript (ReactJS, Node.js)**.

 I also have experiences with **GoLang, Java and C#(.NET)**.